alta3/ansible-confluence/README.md

    `confluence.home = /home/ubuntu/atlassian/application-data/confluence`

 ### Backup step 1
 Log into confluence as **admin** and click here
 <img src="confluence backup step 1.jpg" height="100" />

 ### Backup step 2
 Scroll way to near the bottom of the screen, and on the left click Backup &  Restore
 <img src="confluence backup step 2.jpg" height="100" />

 ### Backup step 3
 Make sure "Back up attachments is checked and click the Back Up button
 <img src="confluence backup step 3.jpg" height="100" />

 ### Backup step 4
 In about 10 to 15 seconds, you will be told where you backup is waiting for you.
 Before you ask, NO, it does not download to your browser!
 That would be way to easy.
 <img src="confluence backup step 4.jpg" height="100" />

 SCP into the server and grab a copy of that file.
-Here is a screen shot of the deed being done with winSCP
+Here is a screen shot of the deed being done with winSCP.
 ### Backup step 5
 <img src="confluence backup step 5.jpg" height="300" />